 We are a specialist tertiary cancer centre, offering state of the art diagnostic and treatment services to a population of up to 2 million.
 The Trust celebrated its 150th birthday on 27 April 2016.

-As a NHS Foundation Trust, we have a 26-strong Council of Governors and over 8,000 public members.
-We employ 3,500 members of staff making us one of Guildford’s largest employers.
+As an NHS Foundation Trust, we have a 26-strong Council of Governors and over 8,000 public members.
+We employ around 3,800 members of staff making us one of Guildford’s largest employers.
 In addition, the hospital is supported by a thriving group of 500 volunteers all of whom provide valuable services on an independent, voluntary basis.